-Strategy Performance Indicator Responsible Party 2.1-2.5k Use information provided by focus groups to develop culturally and linguistically competent tools to support breastfeeding by 6/1/20. • Toolkit. k) Children's Home Society Maternal/Child Committee 2.1-2.5 Distribute culturally and linguistically appropriate breastfeeding support/education for families at 5 or more sites by 2021. # of programs offered.
-I) Maternal/Child Committee.
-Children's Home Society 2.6a Create a flyer about the Affordable Care Act Lactation Room Availability Mandate Encourage employers to tailor workplace support policies for breastfeeding to fit their company's budget and resources.
+Strategy Performance Indicator Responsible Party 2.1-2.41 Use information provided by focus groups to develop culturally and linguistically competent tools to support breastfeeding by 6/1/20. • Toolkit. l) Children's Home Society Maternal/Child Committee 2.1- 2.4m Distribute culturally and linguistically appropriate breastfeeding support/education for families at 5 or more sites by 2021. # of programs offered. m) Maternal/Child Committee.
+Children's Home Society 2.5a Provide flyer and education to all of the Mercer County Municipal Administration and Planning Department Staff about the Affordable Care Act Lactation Room Availability Mandate. # of Health Officer presentations to their Administration. a) Mercer County Health Officer Association Princeton Health Department 2.6a Create a flyer about the Affordable Care Act Lactation Room Availability Mandate Encourage employers to tailor workplace support policies for breastfeeding to fit their company's budget and resources.
 Flyer created by 2020 a) New Jersey Breastfeeding Coalition 2.6b Present flyer and breastfeeding legislation to Princeton Chamber of Commerce meetings, and possibly speak at their meeting.
-Have a table at business meeting to promote flyer. b) GMPHP Children's Home Society 2.6c Assist HomeFront management to develop a breastfeeding policy in the shelter and teach policy to staff.
-Policy in place and staff training taking place. c) HomeFront Children's Home Society GMPHP 2.6d Provide flyer and education to all of the Mercer County Municipal Administration and Planning Department Staff about the Affordable Care Act Lactation Room Availability Mandate. # of Health Officer presentations to their Administration. d) Mercer County Health Officer Association 2.7 Review the available apps that could help maternal/child health by improving knowledge, access to care, and early referral to medical assistance, by 2020.
+Have a table at business meeting to promote flyer. b) GMPHP Children's Home Society Princeton Health Department 2.6c Assist HomeFront management to develop a breastfeeding policy in the shelter and teach policy to staff.
+Policy in place and staff training taking place. c) HomeFront Children's Home Society GMPHP 2.7 Review the available apps that could help maternal/child health by improving knowledge, access to care, and early referral to medical assistance, by 2020.
 Report on apps by 2020.
 Maternal Child Committee